wp-plugins/contexture-page-security/readme.txt

 1. screenshot-2.png

 == Changelog ==

+= 0.9.0 =
+* Added a system-owned "Registered Users" smart group so admins can easily limit access to logged-in users only
+* Fixed a webkit-only bug where "Restrict Access" sidebar was not being properly updated when changes were made
+* Lots of minor usability improvements

 = 0.8.3 =
 * Usability improvement: Restrict Access sidebar now lets you know that your security changes are saved